wp-plugins/ra-qrcode/readme.txt

 .

 == Screenshots ==
-1. the simplest shortcode
+1. The simplest shortcode

-2. the qr code generated
+2. The qr code generated

 == Changelog ==

+= 1.1.0 =
+* NEW feature: a tinyMCE button for configure the qrcode shortcut

+= 1.0.0 =
-1.0.0 First stable version
+* Fisrt stable version

+= 0.1.0 =
-0.1.0 First version of the plugin
+* First version of the plugin

 == Upgrade Notice ==
 .